-The Company and KeyBank National Association, or KeyBank, entered into a First Amendment to Loan Agreement and First Amendment to Promissory Note, or the Agreement, dated October 28, 2008 for the period October 28, 2008 to October 27, 2009, amending the previous loan agreement dated October 29, 2007 for the period October 29, 2007 to October 28, 2008, which terminated due to the expiration of its term.
+The Company and KeyBank National Association, or KeyBank, entered into a Second Amendment to Loan Agreement and Second Amendment to Promissory Note, or the Agreement, dated October 26, 2009 for the period October 26, 2009 to October 25, 2010, amending the previous agreement dated October 28, 2008 for the period October 28, 2008 to October 27, 2009, which terminated due to the expiration of its term.
 Under the amended Agreement with KeyBank, our maximum permitted borrowings and letters of credit in the aggregate may not exceed \$20 million.
-The line of credit is unsecured, and bears interest at a rate equal to the lesser of the Prime Rate minus 1.75% or LIBOR plus 1.05% (effective rate of 1.5% at December 31, 2008).
+The line of credit is unsecured, and bears interest at a rate equal to the lesser of the Prime Rate or LIBOR plus 1.50% (effective rate of 1.75% at December 31, 2009).
 The Agreement governing our unsecured line of credit contains various financial and restrictive covenants to be maintained by us including requiring us to maintain a tangible net worth of at least \$100 million, a debt to tangible net worth ratio not to exceed 1 to 1, and quarterly net profits of at least one dollar.
 For purposes of this Agreement, tangible net worth is defined as total assets, excluding all intangible assets, less total debt.
-The Agreement also may, in certain circumstances, limit our ability to pay dividends or distributions.
+The Agreement also may, in certain circumstances, limit our ability to pay dividends or distributions utilizing our line of credit.
 The Agreement also contains customary representations and warranties, affirmative and negative covenants and events of default.
-As of December 31, 2008, the Company was in compliance with its debt covenants.
-The Company did not have any amounts outstanding under its line of credit at December 31, 2008, and there were \$839,000 letters of credit issued against the line.
-The Agreement will not restrict our ability to pay the special dividend of \$16.0 million as approved by the Board of Directors on February 25, 2009.
+As of December 31, 2009, the Company was in compliance with its debt covenants.
+The Company did not have any amounts outstanding under its line of credit at December 31, 2009, and there were \$755,000 letters of credit issued against the line.